MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-cmd-line.md

 ### Prepare the computer

- To help prevent an installation failure, perform the following steps on the computer where you will be installing Service Manager:
+ To help prevent an installation failure, perform the following steps on the computer where you'll be installing Service Manager:

 1. Run the UI\-based Setup up to the point where you run the prerequisite checker.
 Ensure that the prerequisite checker passes, or at least passes with a warning.